jaredly/geometricart/Roadmap.md

+um I broke some things

+`use-it` has dxxvh2fuahw-debug2 rendering almost correctly.

+and my latest branch has it very broken

+also, ajustShapes2 leaves residuals outside of the relevant shapes, that I wish it wouldn't.

+Also, "psize" should just give the "make ttt" function a target width & height, and it should keep expanding until the eigenshape totally covers the target width and height.
+That would be really straightforward.

 #

+ok folks, let's start over

+like `renderPatterns` needs to start over ugh. ok so what is the problem. and how do I ... make tests for it.

+-> "removed pre shape" isn't working right.

+#

 A shape should be able to be compound. with boolean ops.
 So that we could have a crop that is the + of two shapes, -'d another shape.
 Instead of having three separate crops.

 -> debug circular holes
+  -> lol ok it was coordsFromBarePath (arcToCoords) not knowing about counter clockwises.

 -> clipShape, just return the cmds